RobRendell/gTove/README.md

 * Tweak dice initial velocities and spins to be less likely to equal zero in any axis.
 If you roll dice, make sure everyone on the tabletop is on the same version!

+* Show a table of pieces on the tabletop.
+For players, only shows revealed pieces.
+    * Save movableWindow position to Redux store, recreate on open

 ## Plans/TODO

 * Add control to show list of pieces on the tabletop
-    * Shows a table of pieces on the tabletop.
-For players, only shows revealed pieces (obvs)
-    * Default columns: name, visibility (hidden, fogged - hidden, fogged - revealed, revealed)
     * Click column heading to sort table by that column (click again to reverse).
 Default is name, ascending.
     * Click mini name to focus camera on that mini
     * Click visibility in column to change?